yoratoni/celk/README.md

 Future updates
 --------------
+### From TS to AssemblyScript
+Multiple things will be written in AssemblyScript, to improve the performance of the toolbox.

+Including:
+- The Ranger (private key generator).
+- The Generator (and all its algorithms / encoders).

+The goal is to put the main loop inside of the AssemblyScript code, and return results at every report interval.

 ### Work on the secp256k1 algorithm
 The secp256k1 algorithm is the bottleneck of the toolbox for now, I'm gonna work on it to improve its performance.